SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

 - Added image upload functionality in ProductEditScreen with a Browse button, enabling users to select and upload product images via a dedicated uploadFileHandler.

+- Enhanced image upload in ProductEditScreen: Now supports multipart/form-data uploads with a Browse button that appends the product_id, allowing the Django backend to update the product image accordingly.

 ## Learn More

 To learn more about the technologies used in this project, check out the following resources: